LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 Nested-loop RAJA
 ^^^^^^^^^^^^^^^^^

-In this section, we recast the matrix-multiplication operation using ``RAJA::nested::forall`` nested-loop capabilities.
-Before we begin, there are some important differences worth noting between nested-loop RAJA and the ``RAJA::forall`` loop construct we have been using to this point:
+In this section, we show how to recast the matrix-multiplication calculation by using ``RAJA::nested::forall`` nested-loop capabilities.
+There are some important differences worth noting between nested-loop RAJA and the ``RAJA::forall`` loop construct we have been using to this point.
+We describe these differences in detail in the example :ref:`nestedreorder-label`.

-  * A range and lambda index argument are required for each level in a loop nest.
-In this example, we focus on doubly-nested loops.

-  * A range for each loop nest level is specified in a RAJA tuple object.
-    The order of ranges in the tuple must match the order of arguments to the lambda for this to be correct, in general.
-RAJA provides strongly-typed indices to help with this.
-They are explained in a later example :ref:`nestedreorder-label`.

-  * An execution policy is required for each level in the loop nest.
-These are specified in the ``RAJA::nested::Policy`` type.

-  * The loop nest ordering is specified in the nested execution policy -- the first 'For' policy is the outermost loop, the second 'For' policy
-    is the loop nested inside the outermost loop, and so on.

-We first present the complete example, and then describe its key elements:
+We first present a complete example, and then describe its key elements:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
                     :lines: 236-250